DemosDemosthenous/testingTravis/Worksheet1/group19-essay.md

 ###A visual guide to Waterfall
 ![Waterfall development](EssayImages/Waterfall.png)

-In the waterfall model, each step must be finished before the next step can begin therefore the steps must not be overlapped.
-This model is best used for the for the small project and there are no uncertain requirements as it cannot be changed afterwards.
-At the end of each step, a review takes place to check if the project is relevant and decide whether or not to carry on or cancel the project.
+In the Waterfall model, each step must be finished before the next step can begin, therefore the steps must not overlap.
+This model is best used for the for small projects and cannot include uncertain requirements, as Waterfall does not allow changing these requirements.
+At the end of each step, a review takes place to check if the project is relevant, and decide whether or not to carry on or cancel the project.
 The testing will only start when the development stage is completed[2].

-An Agile software development methodology e.g. Scrum is an incremental and iterative sequential approach for managing product development.
+An Agile software development methodology, such as Scrum, is an incremental and iterative sequential approach for managing product development.
 This method defines a flexible, holistic product development strategy where the cross-functional team works as a unit to reach common goal[8].

 ###A visual guide to Agile
 ![Agile development](EssayImages/Agile.png)